nethen-ui/ai-code-review-assignment/submission_template.md

 I chose the second solution for the same reason as in Task 1: clarity.
 In the updated code, #count only represents valid values which makes it possible to calculate the average of valid measurements only as intended.

+Edge Case Considerations:

+* All None values: Ensure that if all values are None, the code returns a meaningful result (e.g., 0 or None), and handles division by zero.
+* Mixed data types: If values can contain non-numeric data, ensure the code gracefully handles invalid values or raises a clear exception.